Showing posts with label Keller. Show all posts

 https://archive.org/details/HistoryOfThe718thRailrayOperatingBattalion

 The 718th was given the territory from Folligny to Mayenne and to Rennes, a substantial section of the French railroad, to operate.
-Along with this came the responsibility of maintaining a single track from Pontabault to Cayenne and from Ponterson to Fougeres, and a double track from Folligny to Dol, with the supervision of French maintenance of a double track from Dol to Rennes.
+Along with this came the responsibility of maintaining a single track from Pontabault to Cayenne and from Ponterson to Fougeres, and a double track from Folligny to Dol, with French maintenance of a double track from Dol to Rennes.

 Saturday, April 25, 2015